 Wapping Wharf is a cool area to wander around, with shops, cafes and restaurants in shipping containers.
 If you fancy a picnic lunch, check out Better Food for gluten free supplies.
 There are a few gluten free friendly restaurants and cafes (some offering takeaway) to try too:

-- Loki Poke – coming to Wapping Wharf soon (and currently available on Deliveroo), this poke bar is fully gluten free as they use tamari instead of soy sauce.
+- Loki Poke – this poke bar is fully gluten free as they use tamari instead of soy sauce.
+We loved their poke bowls and would absolutely recommend them.

 - Gopal’s Cury Shack – I’ve not try this spot yet, but they apparently have some good gluten free options.